asadali27232/FYP/README.md

 - **Discussion**: Analyze the significance of the results and potential limitations.

 ## Contributing <a name="contribers"></a>
 This project was developed by [Asad Ali](https://github.com/asadali27232) in participation with [Muhammad Haroom Shahzad](https://github.com/HaroonMalik771) and [Asad ur Rehman](https://github.com/Asad-Rehman22).
-A project submitted in partial fulfilment of the degree at [COMSATS University Lahore](https://lahore.comsats.edu.pk/default.aspx).
+A project submitted in partial fulfilment of BS Computer Science degree at [COMSATS University Lahore](https://lahore.comsats.edu.pk/default.aspx).

 ## 📫 Let's Connect <a name="contact"></a>